top of page

 family38-300x225.jpeg

-While we love working with horses and the whole western horse lifestyle, and yes we become very attached to our favorite buddy horses, we fully understand that in order for a horse to develop mentally he has to be trained in a way that gives him a clear purpose and meaning to the direction of his rider.
+While we love working with horses and the whole western horse lifestyle, and yes, we become very attached to our favorite buddy horses, we fully understand that in order for a horse to develop mentally he has to be trained in a way that gives him a clear purpose and meaning to the direction of his rider.
 It has to make horse sense to the horse.
 Horses have to be taught the way they naturally learn, BY DOING!

-A huge gap in understanding exists between the modern systems of ground work and arena based training and the time honored systems used on many working ranches of both yesterday and today.
-Most modern systems of horse training spend countless hours and days on ground work and then very slowly, being careful to not stress the horse, advance to more countless hours of round pen and arena training.
-A method thought by well respected horse trainers to be abusive to the horse because of the monotony of endless repetition.
-Most of the time even after months of training, these horses have never left the arena or maybe they went on a slow trail ride down a groomed horse trail These horses were never stressed but also, they were never faced with a challenge.
-We strongly feel this is a set up for a dangerous situation; it is much like learning to drive a truck from a text book.
+A huge gap in understanding exists between the modern systems of groundwork and arena-based training and the time-honored systems used on many working ranches of both yesterday and today.
+Most modern systems of horse training spend countless hours and days on groundwork and then very slowly, being careful not to stress the horse, advance to more countless hours of round pen and arena training.
+A method thought by well-respected horse trainers to be abusive to the horse because of the monotony of endless repetition.
+Most of the time even after months of training, these horses have never left the arena or maybe they went on a slow trail ride down a groomed horse trail.
+These horses were never stressed but also, they were never faced with a challenge.
+We strongly feel this is a set up for a dangerous situation; it is much like learning to drive a truck from a textbook.

 horse-training7.jpg